 Ch 149.
 Tutorial in Organic Chemistry.
 6 units (2-0-4); first term.
 Prerequisites: Ch 41 abc and instructor's permission.
-Discussion of key principles in organic chemistry, with an emphasis on reaction mechanisms and problemsolving.
+Discussion of key principles in organic chemistry, with an emphasis on reaction mechanisms and problem-solving.
 This course is intended primarily for first-year graduate students with a strong foundation in organic chemistry.
 Meets during the first three weeks of the term.
 Graded pass/fail.
-Instructors: Fu, Stoltz.
+Instructors: Fu, Stoltz, Ondrus.

-Ch 153 ab.
+Ch 153 abc.
 Advanced Inorganic Chemistry.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); second (Ch 153 a), third (Ch 153 c offered in 2019-20, alternating with Ch 153 b in subsequent years) terms.
 Prerequisites: Ch 112 and Ch 21 abc or concurrent registration.
 Ch 153 a: Topics in modern inorganic chemistry.
 Electronic structure, spectroscopy, and photochemistry with emphasis on examples from the modern research literature.
-Ch 153 b: Applications of physical methods toward the characterization of inorganic and bioinorganic species.
-A range of spectroscopic approaches will be covered.
-Instructors: Gray, Winkler (a), Peters (b).
+Ch 153 b: Applications of physical methods to the characterization of inorganic and bioinorganic species, with an emphasis on the practical application of Moessbauer, EPR, and pulse EPR spectroscopies.
+Ch 153 c: Theoretical and spectroscopic approaches to understanding the electronic structure of transition metal ions.
+Topics in the 153bc alternate sequence may include saturation magnetization and zero-field splitting in magnetic circular dichroism and molecular magnetism, hyperfine interactions in electron paramagnetic resonance spectroscopy, Moessbauer and magnetic Moessbauer spectroscopy, vibronic interactions in electronic absorption and resonance Raman spectroscopy, and bonding analyses using x-ray absorption and/or emission spectroscopies.
+Instructors: Gray, Winkler (a), Hadt/Peters (c).

 Ch 154 ab.
 Organometallic Chemistry.
 9 units (3-0-6); second, third terms.
 Prerequisite: Ch 112 or equivalent.
 A general discussion of the reaction mechanisms and the synthetic and catalytic uses of transition metal organometallic compounds.
 Second term: a survey of the elementary reactions and methods for investigating reaction mechanisms.
 Third term: contemporary topics in inorganic and organometallic synthesis, structure and bonding, and applications in catalysis.
-Instructor: Peters (a), part b Not offered 2018-19.
+Instructor: Peters, Agapie (a), part b Not offered 2019-20.